Clary-Aldringen family

-The House of Clary und Aldringen, also known as Clary-Aldringen, is one of the most prominent Austro-Hungarian princely families.
+The Clary-Aldringen family, also known as Clary und Aldringen, is one of the most prominent princely families of Austria-Hungary.
 Originally from Friuli, Northern Italy, one branch of the family moved to the County of Tyrol around 1500 and to the Kingdom of Bohemia around 1600, where it became one of the leading families of the Bohemian nobility.
 It produced several notable Austro-Hungarian statesmen, military officers and diplomats.

 Origin

 The Clario de Riva family were lords of Riva del Garda.
 One brother moved to the neighboring County of Tyrol around 1500, in the service of Emperor Maximilian I, the other brother sided with the emperor's enemy, the Republic of Venice, and remained in the Friuli province where his descendants later extinguished.

-Franz von Clary moved from Tyrol to the Kingdom of Bohemia and acquired the Dobříčany estates at Liběšice in 1622/23, a property confiscated from protestants that were banned from Bohemia.
+Franz von Clary moved from Tyrol to the Kingdom of Bohemia and acquired the Dobříčany estates at Liběšice in 1622/1623, a property confiscated from protestants that were banned from Bohemia.
 Some Tyrolian possessions also remained in the family.
 His son Hieronymus von Clary married Countess Anna Maria von Aldringen, sister and heiress of the Thirty Years War's Austrian general count Johann von Aldringen, in 1622.
 Their descendants were allowed by imperial decree to adopt the name and arms of both families.
-Ever since, the family has been known as Clary und Aldringen (or Clary-Aldringen).
+Ever since, the family has been known as Clary-Aldringen (or Clary und Aldringen).